iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Original Conception of Momentum Method.md

 2. $x_k, y_k$ such that we have $f(x_k) \le \phi_k^*$ for all $k$.

 #### **A few extra comments about the situations**
+All $\phi_k$ modeling functions are the same simple quadratic functions that has uniform diagonal Hessian.